This post contains affiliate links..

-I always loved Spirit Week at school, the opportunity to dress-up in fun ways, to be silly and creative beyond my usual “school clothes.”
+I always loved Spirit Week at school, the opportunity to dress up in fun ways, to be silly and creative beyond my usual “school clothes.”
 And again, it was one of the things I was so excited about when Max started kindergarten.
-I was a little disappointed when I learned that themed Spirit Days weren’t something they did at his school, beyond wearing school colors on Wednesdays…
+I was a little disappointed when I learned that the Spirit Week ideas at his school didn't go beyond wearing school colors on Wednesdays.

 But I was thrilled when, about three weeks before school let out for summer, I got a notice that they had a whole week with daily themes for dress-up!
 We excitedly reviewed the days and planned what he could wear.
 My heart sank a little when I saw some of them, though.
 I'm on board with pajama day, and crazy hair day, but nerd day?
 Encouraging kids to “wear your too short pants and wrap some tape around your glasses and dress up like a nerd”?
 How is this a good idea?

 While spirit week ideas like “Nerd Day” might have been popular when I was a kid, it isn't something that I'm comfortable encouraging Max to participate in.
 We talked about it the night before, and we agreed that dressing up as a nerd wasn't a fun idea.
 And it inspired me to create this list of Spirit Week ideas.

 Instead of Nerd Day, how about Someone You Admire Day?
 Or What I Want to be When I Grow Up?
 This allows lots of flexibility for children to come up with something to wear.
 A child can dress up like a parent, or a teacher, a pilot or a construction worker.
 The possibilities are endless.
 Jessica's daughter's school had a “Future Career Day” and her daughter dressed up like, yup, a blogger.
 Pink streak in her hair (not after me, after Jessica, but still!) and a WordPress t-shirt, all she needed was a computer and a coffee cup and voila!